deadmanIsARabbit/typo3_docchecklogin/Documentation/Installation/Index.rst

 5. Edit the plugin settings

-   Under the tab :guilabel:`Plugins` set the login id for the plugin to work properly.
-To set a global login id please see :ref:`here <configuration-overwrite-loginid>`
+   Under the tab :guilabel:`Plugins` set the Login ID for the plugin to work properly.
+To set a global Login ID please see :ref:`here <configuration-overwrite-loginid>`

 6. Create a user folder